 Our measures Scale Our current performance (2019) Why is this measure important?
 3.1 Reduction in Annual Average Damage (AAD) delivered by flood management initiatives.
-Catchment Zeroed to 2020 baseline Zeroed to 2020 baseline This measure considers progress in reducing the estimated AAD from flooding through physical interventions, policy changes or education.
+Catchment Zeroed to 2020 baseline This measure considers progress in reducing the estimated AAD from flooding through physical interventions, policy changes or education.
 It is baselined against the AAD estimation for 2020.
-A 2050 target has been set for the region which seeks to negate the increases expected due to both climate change and urban consolidation, thereby ensuring that the impacts of flooding in the region do not significantly increase in the future.
-3.2 Effective flood storage volume created as part of multi-functional assets.
-Catchment Region 61,000 m3 106,000 m3 This measure seeks to understand how well we are integrating flood mitigation through an IWM process by delivering multi-functional assets that also provide flood storage.
+A 2050 target has been set for the Region egion Zeroed to 2020 region (see below) which seeks to negate baseline increases expected due to both climate of region (see below) which seeks to negate the increases expected due to both climate change and urban consolidation, thereby ensuring that the impacts of flooding in the region 3.2 Effective flood storage volume created as part of multi-functional assets.
+Catchment Region 10,000 m3 106,000 m3 This measure seeks to understand how well we are integrating flood mitigation through an IWM process by delivering multi-functional assets that also provide flood storage.
 3.3 Projects that cross- consider IWM and flood mitigation opportunities as part of their design Catchment Region Data collection methods under development This measure is designed to drive a change in practice by building knowledge and stronger relationships between flood management and other aspects of IWM.

-\$9 - 64 millioni reduction in AAD delivered by flood management initiatives by 2030 for the catchment
+\$10 millioni reduction in AAD delivered by flood management initiatives by 2030 for the catchment